So, I type my last revision, reread my last paragraph, and close the final scene of my manuscript with an exhale I can feel to my bones.

 –Some Guy At ComicCon

 I typed up a quick note at and stuck it as the first file in all their folders.
-The note was a terse little thing, thanking them for the solid and telling them how to use the goddamn comment button (instead of commenting inline.
+The note was a terse little thing, thanking them for the solid and telling them how to use comment button (instead of commenting inline.
 Gah!).

 I also made a point of my nifty little highlighting system, thusly: